 According to a 2009 study from Korea, asparagus contains compounds that may ease hangover symptoms.
 Researchers found that extracts from asparagus more than doubled the effectiveness of certain enzymes that help break down alcohol while protecting the liver cells from damage.
 Sure, the study was conducted in test tubes (and not on humans) but adding a couple of green spears to your salad can’t hurt, right?

 Remember what Metsovas said about excessive drinking causing inflammation?
 “One of the most important components of anti-inflammation comes from minerals found in whole, unprocessed foods,” she adds.
 These nuts not only pack an anti-inflammatory punch; they’re also high in selenium.
 (And they’re pretty damn tasty, too.)

 Stay hydrated, guys.
 “Alcohol is a diuretic, so it can dehydrate you and make you urinate more, says Amanda A. Kostro Miller, RD, LDN.
 “Opt for low-calorie, low-sugar drinks like plain water, sparkling water, cold water or hot water.”
 Or you know, whatever you can drink and keep down.
 Dr. Axe recommends coconut water, which he says is loaded with electrolytes that you may be lacking after a night of heavy drinking.
 What about a cup of joe?
 While caffeine is a diuretic, it can help take the edge off of a hangover headache.
 Just make sure that coffee isn’t your only source of fluids, Miller cautions.

 “Excessive alcohol intake can deplete the body of B-complex vitamins and increase compounds that cause inflammation,” explains Rima Kleiner, MS, RD, and blogger at Dish on Fish.
 “Eating salmon may help counter these effects since this fatty fish is rich in vitamins B6 and B12, as well as omega-3 fatty acids that help to lower inflammation.”
-In fact, one 3-oz. serving of cooked salmon provides more than half of the daily value for vitamin B12.
+In fact, one 3-ounce. serving of cooked salmon provides more than half of the daily value for vitamin B12.
 Salmon tacos for lunch, anyone?
 (Topped with hangover-busting avocado, of course.)